Gender identity under Title IX: G. G. v. Gloucester County School Board

 Gavin Grimm, wearing a trans pride flag cape and a T-shirt reading "No Body Is Illegal", speaks on stage at the 2018 Trans March San Francisco.

 In 2016, the Fourth Circuit became the first Court of Appeals to rule on the scope of Title IX as applied to transgender students, in the case of Virginia high school student Gavin Grimm.
 Grimm came out as a transgender boy while at Gloucester High School in Virginia.
 His use of the boys' bathrooms upset some of the students and parents, prompting the Gloucester County School Board to pass a resolution requiring students to use restrooms of their biological sex or of unisex bathrooms they subsequently created at the high school.
 Grimm refused to use these and ended up using the school nurse's bathroom.

 Grimm, with help of the ACLU and the DOJ, sued the school board on discrimination on the basis of his sex.
 Though the case was initially dismissed by the United States District Court for the Eastern District of Virginia, the Fourth Circuit overturned the ruling and remanded the case, asserting the District Court failed to consider the DOE and OCR's "controlling weight" of Title IX interpretation based on Chevron U.S.A., Inc. v.
 Natural Resources Defense Council, Inc. and Auer v.
 Robbins deference.
 The District Court found for Grimm and issued a preliminary injunction against the school board in June 2016.
 The board petitioned to the Supreme Court which had certified the case prior to the election of Donald Trump.
 After Trump took office, the Trump administration reversed several of the prior positions of the Obama administration, including the DOE/OCR's stance on transgender status under Title IX, and informed this to the Supreme Court.
 The Supreme Court subsequently vacated the injunction due to the Trump administration's now-controlling policy.

 The district court case continued, and in August 2019, ruled in Grimm's favor in summary judgement.
 Grimm was awarded attorney's fees, court expenses, and a nominal $1 in damages, and the court issued a permanent injunction requiring the school board to update Grimm's official school records to reflect his gender identity.
 The school board appealed to the Fourth Circuit, during which the Supreme Court ruled in Bostock v.
 Clayton County that discrimination against "sex" in Title VII of the Civil Rights Act includes both sexual orientation and gender identity.
 The Fourth Circuit used the Bostock ruling to uphold the District Court's ruling for Grimm that the school board's bathroom policy was discriminatory.
-The Supreme Court declined to certify the school board's petition to this decision, and ultimately settled with Grimm for by August 2021.
+The Supreme Court declined to certify the school board's petition to this decision, and the school board ultimately settled with Grimm for by August 2021.